iamtomhewitt/home-dashboard/README.md

 A scrollable widget showing mine and my partners calendar for the next three months.
 Any edits to calendar events are done through the Google Calendar app itself and not the dashboard.

 ### 📝 Online Lists
 Scrollable list widgets - one for TODOs, and one for the shopping list.
-Both can be modified (add and remove items) from the dashboard, and items can be added from [my react app](https://github.com/iamtomhewitt/home-dashboard-list-uploader) from a mobile phone link in case you are on the move.
+The lists are integrated with the `Todoist` app, so I can add items to the shopping list via the app on my mobile.

 ### 📰 BBC News
 A widget that cycles headlines every minute.
 New headlines are fetched over time.
 Tapping on the BBC news widget opens up the displayed headline on the BBC news website.